Meteor-Community-Packages/meteor-autoform/README.md

 An `afArrayField` (or an `afQuickField` for an array) supports the additional attributes `minCount` and `maxCount`.
 Normally, by default, you cannot remove items below the schema-defined `minCount` and you cannot add items above the schema-defined `maxCount`.
 However, sometimes you don't want a minimum or maximum count defined in the schema, but you *do* want to limit the number of items on a certain form.
 To do this, use the `minCount` and `maxCount` attributes.
 Note, however, that you may *not* override the `minCount` to be less than the schema-defined `minCount`, and you may not override the `maxCount` to be more than the schema-defined `maxCount`.

-An `afArrayField` also supports the `initialCount` attribute.
+An `afArrayField` (or an `afQuickField` for an array) also supports the `initialCount` attribute.
 Use it to override the default initial count to be something other than 1, including 0.
 Note that `minCount` will still always take precedence.
 That is, if the `minCount` is 1 and you specify `initialCount=0`, the initial count will be 1.

 At the moment, the add and remove buttons disappear when you can't use them.
 This could be changed to make them disabled.
 You can do this yourself with a custom template, but if you have thoughts about how it should work out of the box, submit an issue to discuss.